Hey, we're going to need a gorbasm update today, Mr. Mamon.

 Now, this is an interesting point.

-Uh I must, you know, uh grant you that.
+I must, you know, grant you that.

-Uh very, very, very good for a caller.
+Very, very, very good for a caller.

-Um let me expand on this.
+Let me expand on this.

-Because you know he's right.
+Because, you know, he's right.

 And Israel's been doing it.

-Uh and of course it hasn't.
+And of course, it hasn't.

-And so it it could well be that the Iranians in Hezbollah thought, all right, these people have lost their resolve.
+And so it could well be that the Iranians in Hezbollah thought, all right, these people have lost their resolve.

-All right, they don't want they've done Oslo, they've been trying to make peace.
+They've been trying to make peace.

-And so they uh they kidnap a couple of soldiers and uh and blow up an Israeli Humvee and get the soldiers, and Israel's uh response is what it's been.
+And so they kidnap a couple of soldiers and blow up an Israeli Humvee and get the soldiers.

 Could well be.

-Uh we don't know.
+We don't know.

-But it it could well be.
+But it could well be.

 That is why, folks, this is a gift.